coussej/coussej.github.io/content/post/2016/0114_ReplacingEAVwithJSONBinPostgreSQL.md

 In general, I think storing entity properties in JSONB format can greatly simplify your database design and maintenance.
 If, like me, you do a lot of ad-hoc querying, having everything stored in the same table as the entity is really useful.
 The fact that it simplifies interacting with your data is already a plus, but the resulting database is also 3x smaller and from my tests it seems that the performance penalties are very limited.
 In some cases JSONB even performes faster then EAV, which makes it even better.

-However, this benchmark does of course not cover all aspects (like a large increase in the number of properties of existing data, ...), so if you have any suggestions on how to improve it, please feel free to leave a comment!
+However, this benchmark does of course not cover all aspects (like entities with a very large number of properties, a large increase in the number of properties of existing data, ...), so if you have any suggestions on how to improve it, please feel free to leave a comment!